baaspoolsllc/nodies-batch-send/README.md

 2. Have Typescript and NPM/Yarn installed

-3. Fill out `addresses.csv` in `input` folder with the addresses you'd like to send to
+3. Copy `addresses-template.csv` in `input` folder with to `addresses.csv` and populate it with the addresses you'd like to send to

 4. Add  `wallet.json` in `input` folder.
 This is the wallet generated from https://wallet.pokt.network and the wallet you'll be sending out of.